-Important Note for President/Vice President Candidates: Candidates for president and vice president file as a team.
+Important Note for President/Vice President Candidates: Candidates for Governor and Lt.
+Governor file as a team.
 Both candidates must be named on the same petition. [§45.1(7)(a)]

-Office Sought

-Office District (if any)
+- Office Sought - Office District (if any)

 The candidate must provide the district number (if any).
 Signatures on petition pages that do not provide the applicable district number (when required) cannot be counted.
+Please ensure you are looking at the new district boundaries drawn as a result of the redistricting process following the 2020 Census.